 A new method for releasing energy from large atom nuclei is proposed below.
 The method is based on earlier described understanding of strong force and nuclear binding energy.

 Neutrons and protons on the surface of large nuclei are held in place by strong force.
 Strong force is an elastic, electrostatic bond resulting from a large number of competing electrostatic forces.
 The strong force bond between a neutron and a large nucleus has a natural frequency in the range of 10^19 to 10^20 Hz.
 X-ray guns producing gamma rays of this frequency are used to bring strong force bonds into resonance to shake loose neutrons and their binding energy from large nuclei like for example Thorium.

 The proposed Resonance Induced Matter Converter works as follows:

 The reaction takes place in a nitrogen atmosphere.
-Neutrons and much of the gamma radiation is absorbed by the converter's water heat exchanger encircling the conversion zone.
+Neutrons and much of the secondary gamma radiation is absorbed by the converter's water heat exchanger encircling the conversion zone.
 The converter vessel is pressurized with a nitrogen atmosphere equal to the pressure in the heat exchanger.
 Superheated steam from the heat exchanger is used to produce heating and electricity the conventional way.

 The iron core of the burned out fuel wire is fed through the converter and wound back up after exiting the conversion zone.